 As a farmer:

-- Know the exact locations on the fields that have heavy water, normal, or drought conditions— and manage it accordingly.
+- Know the exact locations on the fields that have heavy water, normal, or drought conditions and manage pesticide applications.

 - Know the approximate yield, around the globe, of their crop so they can decide whether to sell their crop at harvest or store it on site until prices are more favorable.